-Shipping on pallets provides the carrier with a nice, easy to handle load.
+Shipping on pallets provides the carrier with a nice, easy-to-handle load.
 It stows away nicely on a ship, truck, or plane, and it can be easily measured and weighed for cost.
-As much as shipping companies love the efficient business of managing palletized cargo, their distaste for poorly packaged, uniquely shaped, fragile, expensive and un-palletized shipment is equally as strong.
+As much as shipping companies love the efficient business of managing palletized cargo, their distaste for poorly packaged, uniquely shaped, fragile, expensive, and unpalletized shipment is equally as strong.

 The trucking industry implements a standard structure for analyzing each freight shipment by following the guidelines of the NMFC, the National Motor Freight Classification.
-Freight is organized into one of 18 classes based on density (size and weight), handling, stow-ability, and liability.
+Freight is organized into one of 18 classes based on density (dimensional weight), handling, stow-ability, and liability.
 The cost rises with each increased freight class, as a load that would cost $25 in class 50, would double to $50 in class 125, and jump to $250 in class 500.

 The NMFC can also provide you with excellent guidelines to manipulate your shipping to save costs.
 You should be able to make better packaging and manufacturing decisions to find ways to jump into a more desirable freight class.
 And you’ll be able to shop around armed with better knowledge of the shipping game.

 Some carriers allow for pallet pricing, where your entire load is based on a standard pallet freight size and weight, rather than a more complicated freight class code.
 This makes it easier for you to calculate your pallet freight shipping costs.
-The pallet pricing rate is derived from a maximum total size and weight of freight.
+The pallet shipping rate is derived from a maximum total size and weight of freight.
 Most commonly, pallet limitations are set at 48” (L) x 40” (W) x 48” (H) and a maximum weight of 1650 lbs.
 If you manage to consolidate and arrange pallets to take advantage of this system, you may save money, time, and hassle.

 Transportation companies prefer this system because it is much easier to calculate loads by knowing exactly how many pallets they are able to carry, as opposed to adding up several products of varying sizes and weights.
 In this case, carriers know exactly what they are handling, and can make the appropriate accommodations quickly and accurately.

 Freight invoices tend to be more accurate, as sometimes density is improperly calculated and must be adjusted by the carrier.
-Since, with pallet pricing, weight is only measured not to exceed 1650 lbs., the weight of your shipment is flexible.
+Since, with pallet pricing, weight is only measured not to exceed 1650 lbs., the weight of your LTL shipment is flexible.
 Therefore, additional audits should be unnecessary and extra charges for increases in weight should be avoided.

 Not every package or pallet enjoys a problem-free and effortless journey—complications do arise.
 There are many instances in which it may be necessary for a transportation company to charge additional fees as a result of additional services required to deliver cargo.
 These fees are commonly called accessorial charges or accessories.
 Predicting or eliminating these foreseeable charges will help you obtain a more attractive rate without any surprises.